rcardin/rcardin.github.io/_posts/2017-01-31-implementing-time-series-in-mongodb.markdown

 {% endhighlight %}

 While this approach is valid in MongoDB, it doesn’t take advantage of the expressive nature of the document model.
-Moreover, to aggregate results that span through an interval, using the subdocument approach, MongoDB needs to access to very few documents.
+Moreover, to aggregate results that span through an interval, MongoDB needs to access to a possibly large number of documents.

-Another good question is why we are using arrays to days / hour and minutes information, instead of using dedicated JSON property for each element.
+Another good question is why we are using arrays to model days, hours and minutes information, instead of using dedicated JSON property for each element.
 Arrays works very well with the [MongoDB Aggregation Framework](https://docs.mongodb.com/manual/aggregation/).
-In detail, using the [`$unwind`](https://docs.mongodb.com/manual/reference/operator/aggregation/unwind/) operator, it is possible to flatten the internal structure of each document, turning into an easy job the querying process also of information stored inside subdocuments.
+In detail, using the [`$unwind`](https://docs.mongodb.com/manual/reference/operator/aggregation/unwind/) operator, it is possible to flatten the internal structure of each document, turning the querying process into an easy job, also for information stored in subdocuments.

 For example, using the following aggregation pipeline it is possible to easily retrieve the number of butterflies reported by scientist *langstroth*, in location 1, during the days between 2015-08-18 and 2015-08-20.